 I know I’m sounding like a broken record, but this is coming soon too!

+You can export a .puz file directly from the constructor.
 After publishing a puzzle both PDF and .puz become available for solvers.
 To get a nicely formatted PDF for printing: click “More” and then “Print puzzle”.
 To download a .puz click “More” and then “Download .puz”

 ALL OF THEM.